 The Directors are responsible for the maintenance and integrity of the corporate and financial information included on the Company's website.
-Legislation in the Isle of Man governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.
+Legislation in the UK governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.